Quantum Criticality of Anti-ferromagnetism and Superconductivity with Relativity

 We study a quantum phase transition from a massless to massive Dirac fermion phase in a new two-dimensional bipartite lattice model of electrons that is amenable to sign-free quantum Monte Carlo simulations.
 Importantly, interactions in our model are not only invariant under $\SU(2)$ symmetries of spin and charge like the Hubbard model, but they also preserve an Ising like electron spin-charge flip symmetry.
 From unbiased fermion bag Monte Carlo simulations with up to 2304 sites, we show that the massive fermion phase spontaneously breaks this Ising symmetry, picking either anti-ferromagnetism or superconductivity and that the transition at which both orders are simultaneously quantum critical, belongs to a new ``chiral spin-charge symmetric" universality class.
 We explain our observations using effective potential and renormalization group calculations within the framework of a continuum field theory.

 The study of graphene has triggered an avalanche of interest in the physics of massless relativistic fermions in two spatial dimensions, highlighting the connections between condensed matter and high energy physics theory, and the unity of physics across disparate energy scales~\cite{neto2009:rev,Armitage:2017cjs,PhysRevLett.102.026802,PhysRevB.75.235423,Armour:2009vj}.
 While the simplest models of graphene result in massless Dirac fermions, a basic question that has been scrutinized heavily is how and when these low energy excitations can develop a mass gap~\cite{haldane1988:qhe,kane2005:qsh,ryu2009:mass}.
 Of particular interest in this work is the situation when strong electron-electron interaction drives the mass generation.
 The most common mechanism is through spontaneous symmetry breaking in which the order parameter couples to a mass term in the Dirac equation.
-Examples include the formation of N\'eel order ~\cite{sorella1992:hch,meng2010:qsl} or a valence bond solid~\cite{li2017:fiqcp,sato2017:dqcp}.
-Typically the critical point between the massless Dirac phase and the symmetry broken state is described by some Gross-Neveu-Yukawa field theory~\cite{herbut2006:graphene}.
-Ideas that describe fermion mass generation without spontaneous symmetry breaking have also recently been put forward~\cite{Ayyar:2014eua,Catterall:2015zua,slagle2015:bil}.
+Examples include the formation of N\'eel order \cite{sorella1992:hch,meng2010:qsl} or a valence bond solid~\cite{li2017:fiqcp,sato2017:dqcp}.
+Typically the critical point between the massless Dirac phase and the symmetry broken state is described by some Gross-Neveu-Yukawa (GNY) field theory~\cite{herbut2006:graphene}, see however~\cite{Ayyar:2014eua,Catterall:2015zua,slagle2015:bil}.

 The simplest route to the two-dimensional massless Dirac equation on a lattice, is through the hopping of electrons,